-Patients are requested to give at least 24 hours notice to cancel a dental appointment if the appointment time was 30 minutes and under and 48 hours’ notice in case the appointment time was over 30 minutes.
+Patients are requested to give at least 48 hours notice to cancel a dental appointment.
 Cancellations should be made by telephone on: 01202 517474 and a cancellation reason should be given.

-There is a fee for dental appointments that are missed or cancelled with less than 24 hours notice.
-The fee is based on 50% of the appointment fee.
+There is a fee for dental appointments that are missed or cancelled with less than 48 hours notice.
+The fee is based on 50% of the appointment fee and our hourly rate.